 There are 5 different ways to get struck by lightning:

-- When lightning a tall object, the current that is moving through the object will spread out along the ground, anyone outside near lightning could be a victim of this type of strike
+When lightning hits a tall object, the current that is moving through the object will spread out along the ground, anyone outside near lightning could be a victim of this type of strike.

-- The lightning current enter the body at the point closest to the original lightning strike and leaves the body at the point farthest from the original strike after moving through the nervous or cardiovascular system.
+The lightning current enters the body at the point closest to the original lightning strike and leaves the body at the point farthest from the original strike after moving through the nervous or cardiovascular system.

 Want more information about lightning?
-Feel free to check out this website put together by the National Weather Service and NOAA.
+Feel free to check out some of the other things you can learn about lightning here or check out this website put together by the National Weather Service and NOAA.